sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 ### Determining table-ness via the CSS <code>border</code> of table cells
 All major browsers do checks on the border of table cells to help determine whether something is a data table or not.

  Chrome, Edge, and Safari check to see if *any* side of the table cell has a border.
-If this is true for at least half the cells in the table, those browsers expose the table as a data table.
+If this is true for at least half of the cells in the table, those browsers expose the table as a data table.

  Firefox does it slightly differently - it only checks the first table cell, and checks if it has a border on *all* sides.
 If so, Firefox exposes the table as a data table.